 The three-hour admissions consultation is a final step in the admissions process, and it is our hope we will be able to offer admission after this consultation.
 The day usually begins with a patient-led tour.
 Then, the prospective patient meets with the admissions officer alone, while accompanying family members meet with a social worker, who begins gathering family history.
 Next, the prospective patient and his or her family meet together with the admissions officer.
-At this time, family members are asked to give their perspectives on the problems; the Riggs treatment approach is explained and questions about it are answered; and financial considerations are reviewed.
-Based on the information obtained during this process, the Admissions Officer may offer or refuse to offer admission.
-Eighty-five percent of patients who get to the point of an admissions consultation are admitted.
+At this time, family members are asked to give their perspectives on the problems, the Riggs treatment approach is explained, questions about it are answered, and financial considerations are reviewed.
+Based on the information obtained during this process, the admissions officer may offer or refuse to offer admission.
+Approximately ninety (90) percent of patients seen for an admissions consultation are offered admission.
+Some decline the offer and, ultimately, eighty-five (85) percent of patients who get to the point of an admissions consultation are admitted.

 The Voice of the Patient